Tomato Salsa with Pita Chips

 2 small shallots, finely chopped

 ¼ cup fresh or 2 t. dried: oregano, basil, parsley

 salt, black pepper and red pepper flakes to taste

 1 T. grated parmesan cheese, freshly grated if possible

 ½ lb. spaghetti or linguine

-- Add tomatoes, capers, herbs and spices.
+- Add tomatoes, capers, herbs, and spices.
 Cook, stirring regularly for 15 minutes.
-Sauce will be chunky.
+The sauce will be chunky.
 If you prefer a smooth sauce, simply run it through the food processor for a minute.
-Keep warm on stove while pasta cooks.
+Keep warm on the stove while pasta cooks.